Drevon-Shaw/active-directory-lab-part-1-/README.md

 1. Click **Start** and search for `View your PC name`
 2. Click **Rename this PC**
 3. Enter `DC01` and click **Next**
-4. Restart the system when prompted.
+4. Restart the system when after.

 ---

-### 🏗️ Step 2: Install Active Directory Domain Services (ADDS)
+### 🏗️ Step 2: Install Active Directory Domain Services

 After renaming and restarting the server, we’ll configure it to act as a Domain Controller.